-28 Transport
+29 Transport

-To qualify for Home-to-School Transport, Primary school pupils must reside more than 2 miles from and attend their zoned school whilst Secondary school pupils must reside more than 3 miles from and attend their zoned school.
+To qualify for free Home-to-School Transport, Primary school pupils must reside more than 2 miles from and attend their zoned school whilst Secondary school pupils must reside more than 3 miles from and attend their zoned school.

 These distances are the shortest available route from the pupil's house to the school gate and can take into account main roads (including dual carriageways), tracks and paths.
 Pupils will be assigned a collection point, in villages and towns and where safe to do so, pupils may have to walk up to 1 mile to the nearest collection point.
 Pupils who reside in rural locations are usually collected at the nearest adopted road to them (track end or roadside).
 School transport vehicles will not use private unadopted roads or tracks.
-It is the parent's responsibility to escort the pupil to and from their collection point.
-Application forms (Form PTU100) are completed by the school.
+It is the parent's responsibility to escort the pupil to and from their collection point Application forms for free transport, Form PTU100 can be obtained from the school office.

-29 Privilege Transport
+30 Privilege Transport